Embedded software testing tools

 Rapita Verification Suite:

 Embedded software testing is a rigorous task that can be time and labor intensive.
 Manual testing is expensive, is prone to errors, and it can be difficult to reproduce manual tests.
 Tools that can automate testing can increase the efficiency of the process and save costs.
 Tool automation also allows tests to be run in a continuous integration environment, reducing the effort needed to identify and fix any bugs developed during software development.

-As such, using a tool to automate software is a good step on the road to executing a robust testing plan as good tools save developers time and lower project costs.
+As such, using a tool to automate software testing is a good step on the road to executing a robust testing plan as good tools save developers time and lower project costs.
 We’ve listed some important features to look out for when selecting an embedded software testing tool below.

 1. On-target and on-host testing

 Embedded software can be tested either on-target or on-host.
 In on-target testing, an application is tested on the hardware to be deployed (the target).
 In on-host testing, an application is tested on a host computer that has a different hardware environment to the final application.

 On-target testing is important as software behavior often depends greatly on the hardware environment the software is hosted on.
 On-target testing is, however, often more expensive than on-host testing, and requires access to the target hardware.
 In some applications, however, access to the final target hardware may not be readily available and may only be available late during software development.

 On-host testing is usually less resource intensive than on-target testing and provides a means of performing tests even when the hardware is not readily available.
 This has several benefits including allowing testing to be automated and run continuously during software development and allowing testing to be performed off-site.